-The escape character method demonstrated above can start to become a bit confusing – there are just too many quote marks to easily understand what’s going on.
+The escape character method demonstrated above can start to become a bit confusing; there are just too many quotation marks to easily understand what’s going on.
 This is where the CHAR function may be a better option.

 Let’s look at this using an example:

 We still need double quotes to start and end the text strings, but we can use the & character and CHAR(34) to add double quotes into the result of our formula.

 Add double quotes automatically with custom number format

 The fourth option is quite a niche solution.
 It is only relevant where we wish an entire text string to be enclosed on double quotes.
 We can create a custom number format that automatically provides the appearance of double quotes.

 - Click Home > Number (section) > Drop-down > Select More Number Formats… (or press Ctrl + 1) to open the format cells dialog box.

 - Click OK to apply the number format.

 If you enter any text into a cell with the number format applied, it automatically appears in double quotes.